 During the reporting period, CDBG funds were used to leverage additional public service funds as the City continued to partner in the collaborative with the Winnebago County-Brighter Future funding, the Oshkosh Area United Way, and the Oshkosh Area Community Foundation.
-These four entities comprise the Public Services Consortium, which had a total of \$110,000 available for public service activities in 2012, of which \$90,000 was CDBG funds and \$20,000 was from the United Way and the Oshkosh Area Community Foundation.
-Winnebago County's program continues to receive funding because of the collaborative effort at the level of \$58,440 for a three-year funding cycle s.
+These four entities comprise the Public Services Consortium, which had a total of \$70,000 available for public service activities in 2013, of which \$50,000 was CDBG funds and \$20,000 was from the United Way and the Oshkosh Area Community Foundation.
+Winnebago County's program did not receive funding from the County in 2013.

-Seven (7) programs were funded with City CDBG dollars, three (3) programs were funded by the United Way, and two (2) programs were funded by Oshkosh Area Community Foundation grants, all being managed by the Consortium.
+Six programs were funded with City CDBG dollars, three (3) programs were funded by the United Way, and two (2) programs were funded by Oshkosh Area Community Foundation grants.